agillispie/avalogger/README.md

 logger.info("This is an info message");
 logger.debug("This debug message will not be shown because the log level is set to 'info'");
 ```

-With these options, you can fully customize AvaLogger to suit your needs.

-## Documentation

-Comprehensive documentation is coming soon!
-Stay tuned for detailed guides on:

-- **API Reference**
-- **Customizing Themes**
-- **Advanced Usage**

-## Contributing

-Contributions are welcome!
-If you’d like to contribute, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Happy Logging! 🚀